Welcome to All International Students

 Apply for Housing

 Looking for the full college experience?
-Live on campus in one of our 3 residence halls.
+Apply to live on campus in one of our residence halls.
 There are a lot of options, like mixed-gender and CHILL communities.
 Check out Residence Life to learn more and apply for on-campus housing.

 Plan Your Payment